JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

 #endif
 ```

-Again, we assume that the passed in vectors are already zero-padded and are of length which is a multiplicity of 8 (number of floats we can fit into an AVX register).
+Again, we assume that the passed-in vectors are already zero-padded and are of length which is a multiplicity of 8 (the number of floats we can fit into an AVX register).

-This has time complexity equal to $O(\frac{N_h}{8} (N_h + N_x -1))$.
-Of course, in complexity theory that's the same as the above algorithm.
-But notice that in the inner loop we do 8 times less iterations.
+This has time complexity equal to $O(N_h N_x / 8)$.
+Of course, in complexity theory that's the same as the non-vectorized algorithm.
+But notice that in the inner loop we do 8 times fewer iterations.
 That is because we can operate on vectors of 8 floats with single AVX instructions.
 So excuse my improper math 😉

 ## Outer Loop Vectorization (VOL)